DataStax-Academy/kubecon2020/README.md

 | **5 - Backing up and Restoring data** | [Instructions](#5-Backing-up-and-Restoring-data)  |

 # 1. Setting up and Monitoring Cassandra
+First things first.
+Helm is kind of like a high power package manager for Kubernetes.
+In order to use the packages for todays workshop we will need to first add the correct repositories for helm to use.

 ### ✅  Setup the Repo
 ```